seungheelee1789/Choi_PPC_2024/README.md

 Repository of example data & MATLAB codes (Choi & Lee, 2024)
 =============

-example data and MATLAB codes of "Locomotion-dependent auditory gating to the parietal cortex mediates flexible multisensory decisions" by Choi and Lee 2024.
+Example data and MATLAB codes from "Locomotion-dependent auditory gating to the parietal cortex mediates flexible multisensory decisions" by Choi and Lee in 2024.

 Contact to 'ilsong655@gmail.com' if you have any question.

-All the analysis were conducted with MATLAB 2019b.
-Test on MATLAB 2023b also worked.
+All the analyses were conducted with MATLAB 2019b.
+Testing on MATLAB 2023b also worked.

 Add 'Choi Functions' folder with subfolders in the search path.